CipherZemo/Flipcart-backend-devtown/README.md

 # Node.js template

-This is a Node.js project with an HTTP server made during a bootcamp of MERN Stack at DevTown.
+This is a Node.js backend project made during a bootcamp of MERN Stack at DevTown.
 Deployed at Render and developed using Codesandbox.

 Add your [configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) to optimize it for [CodeSandbox](https://codesandbox.io).